JonatasDelatorre/datalake_cdk/README.md

-# datalake_cdk
-Simple Datalake Using AWS CDK
+# Welcome to your AWS DDK project!